-534.180 1.
+- 534.180 1.
 Except as otherwise provided in subsection 2 and as to the furnishing of any information required by the State Engineer, this chapter does not apply in the matter of obtaining permits for the development and use of underground water from a well for domestic purposes where the draught does not exceed [a daily maximum of 1,800 gallons.]
-2 acre feet per year.

-2. The State Engineer may designate [2 acre feet per year.

-2. In any groundwater basin or portion thereof as a basin in which the [that is within an area designated by the State Engineer pursuant to NRS 534.120, the State Engineer may require:
+2 acre feet per year. - 2.
+The State Engineer may designate any groundwater basin or portion thereof as a basin in which the registration of a well is required if the well is drilled for the development and use of underground water for domestic purposes.
+A driller who drills such a well shall register the information required by the State Engineer within 10 days after the completion of the well.
+The State Engineer shall make available forms for the registration of such wells and shall maintain a register of those wells. - 3.
+The State Engineer may require the plugging of such a well which is drilled on or after July 1, 1981, at any time not sooner than 1 year after water can be furnished to the site by: